macagua/superhero_theme/README.md

 # Bootswatch Superhero Theme for Odoo

-This theme module is exclusively for master theme to keep the support of Bootswatch Superhero Theme into Odoo 9.
+This **Frontend theme module** is exclusively for master theme to keep the support of Bootswatch Superhero Theme into Odoo 9.

 ## Bootswatch Superhero Theme